openoakland/opendisclosure/README_installation_in_vagrant.md

   you will probably need to read [this](http://stackoverflow.com/questions/25652769/should-vagrant-require-sudo-for-each-command) to make everything   work right again.

-  Running code as root from inside of the Vagrant vitual machine, ( ex: after >vagrant ssh and before ctrl-d ), is fine.
+  Running code as root inside of the Vagrant vitual machine, ( ie: after >vagrant ssh and before ctrl-d ), is fine.

 ######b) Starting the Vagrant virtual machine after it is shut down
   To restart a virtual box, you must first go to the directory where you first initilized and installed the Vagrant box, then use the 'vagrant up' command.
 If you type this command: